OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

     You should now be able to start OpenNebula as usual, running ``service opennebula start`` as ``root``.
 At this point, as ``oneadmin`` user, execute ``onehost sync`` to update the new drivers in the Hosts.

-    .. note:: You can skip this step if you are not using KVM Hosts, or any Hosts that use remove monitoring probes.
+    .. note:: You can skip this step if you are not using KVM Hosts, or any Hosts that use remote monitoring probes.

 ..